-From Renee on October 23rd, 2007 in Bathroom Remodel
+From Engineering on October 23, 2007 in Bathroom Remodel

 The aged distressed look can manifest in everything from shirts to computer prints.
 Perhaps it’s most common in furniture, and most ideally situated in a room decorated in cottage-style fashion.
 Cottage style accommodates the aged distressed look because the whole point is to convey a lived in, comfortable feel.
 It is one of the few style genres where imperfections are not only sought after but simulated.
 The cottage lifestyle suggests warmth: a home rather than a house, where family and friends come often and leave their mark.
 Aged distressed furnishings simulate age, helping to achieve cottage lifestyle warmth in the room as a whole.
 Individually, they come across as beautiful and artistic decorative pieces.

 In your cottage-style bathroom, the aged distressed look can be applied to furnishings, floors, countertops, and fixtures.
 Since it is considered the centerpiece of the bathroom, perhaps the first item that comes to mind is a bathroom vanity.
 Whether you choose a traditional vanity cabinet or a bathroom vanity sink, it should have an aged distressed surface with a protective hand finish.
 Various types of wood from maple and cherry to walnut and oak make compliant surfaces for aged vanities.
 Its possible to buy one of these vanities brand new or to custom make one.